Hongyuan-LIN/hongyuan-lin.github.io/_pages/cv.md

 Education
 ======
-* Ph.D in Industrial Systems Engineering and Management, National University of Singapore, 2023 (expected)
+* Ph.D. in Industrial Systems Engineering and Management, National University of Singapore (2019 - 2023)
   * Supervisor: Xiaobo Li
-* B.S. in Mathematics with Honors, University of Texas at Austin, 2018
+* B.S. in Mathematics with Honors, University of Texas at Austin (2017 - 2018)
+* Major in Mathematics and Applied Mathematics, Chongqing University (2014 - 2016)

 Research Interests
 ======